philartuz/a-flip-away-escape-to-reality-unity-build/README.md

 ## Project Description
 - This repository contains the build version of A Flip Away's Unity project, which was used as the final published version in the attached [itch.io](https://phloonn.itch.io/aflipaway) link in the repository.
 - The whole project was made in Unity3D with the design assets created via Adobe Photoshop and Blender, and sounds assets from free resource libraries.
+All features and functionalities was coded in C# for Unity

 ## Control Scheme (Topdown Mode)